hany606/Tensegrity-Robotics/README.md

 --agent-path: is the path to the trained agent

--- checkpoint-num: is the number of the checkpoint to restore the agent in that checkpoint
+--checkpoint-num: is the number of the checkpoint to restore the agent in that checkpoint

 Example:
 ```bash